-The bill amends various sections of the Government Code related to the Texas Ethics Commission's handling of complaints.
+The bill amends various sections of the Government Code related to the Texas Ethics Commission and the handling of complaints.
 It specifies that a complaint must be dismissed if the respondent files a corrected or amended statement, registration, or report before the commission issues a final decision, provided that the amendment remedies the alleged violation.
 Additionally, it introduces a new provision allowing respondents to challenge the commission's jurisdiction in a district court within 90 days of receiving notice of that determination.

 Statutes affected: